pokhrelashok/vue-step-progress-indicator/README.md

 ### Customization

 This package has been created by taking your customization needs in mind.
-You can not only provide colors for components for different states (active, inactive and completed), you can do custom styling for each component in the UI.
+You can not only provide colors for components for different states (`active`, `inactive` and `completed`), you can do custom styling for each component in the UI.
 Here is an example.

 ```js
 // this is the default style being used in the package